-In this article, architect and construction administration expert, Anthony Shinsky discusses the purpose and importance of the submittal process.
-Tony and the other construction experts at Robson Forensic are frequently retained to provide expert witness investigations relevant to a broad range of construction claims.
+In this article, experts in architecture and construction administration discuss the purpose and importance of the submittal process.
+The construction experts at Robson Forensic are frequently retained to provide expert witness investigations relevant to a broad range of construction claims.

 Construction Administration and the Submittal Process